I’m often asked why it’s so important to keep WordPress (and the themes and plugins you have installed) up to date.

-The major WordPress upgrades often include changes that improve the performance of your site.
+The major WordPress updates often include changes that improve the performance of your site.

 And remember that Google now includes page-load time in the mix of signals it uses to rank your pages in the search results.
 Doubtless Bing and Yahoo do as well.

-So to not upgrade would eventually start to negatively affect your search traffic.
+So to not update would start to affect your search traffic.

-There are countless examples where major WordPress upgrades have brought big usability improvements.
+There are countless examples where major WordPress updates have brought big usability improvements.

 One of the biggest was when they merged WordPress Multi-User and Single Site into a single platform.

 Others included the one-click core upgrade functionality, one-click installation of plugins and themes, one-click upgrade of plugins and themes, and the list goes on.

 Updating causes problems